vk2diy/classe2-calculator/README.md

      * Where `k1` is Raab's first curve-fitting constant of `0.576801`, `k2` is Raab's second curve-fitting constant of `-0.451759`, `k3` is Raab's third curve-fitting constant of `-0.402444`, `VCC` is the supply voltage in volts, `P` is the desired output power in watts, `QL` is the loaded quality factor, and `Vo` is the minimum voltage across the switch ("saturation voltage").
      * Improves accuracy by including the effects of `QL` on the relationship between supply voltage, output power, and load resistance.
      * The inclusion of `QL` allows the equation to be used for both high-Q and low-Q designs.
-       * For very high `QL` values, the `QL` terms become negligible and the equation approaches the ideal Class E case.
+       * For very high `QL` values, the `QL` terms become negligible and the equation approaches the ideal Class-E case.
        * For lower `QL` values, desirable for bandwidth or other reasons, the additional terms provide the necessary corrections to maintain accuracy.
    * __Basic (infinite) equation__
      * Mathjax: $$R = \frac{0.5768 \cdot V_{DD}^2}{P_{out}}$$